Thierry Breton: Controversies

+On 12 August 2024, Breton urged X and Elon Musk to censor an interview with former US President Donald Trump.

 Personal life

-Breton has been married to journalist Nicole-Valerie Baroin since 1982.
+Breton has been married to journalist Nicole-Valerie Baroin since 1981.
 They have one son and two daughters, with grandchildren living in Berlin.
 Breton speaks some German.

+In 2015, Senegalese President Macky Sall granted Breton and his wife Senegalese citizenship (in addition to their French citizenship) in recognition for their commitment to the country over a period of thirty years.

 In July 2019, two men wearing ski masks and gloves and wielding handguns broke into Breton's Paris home, beat him and locked him up along with his wife and their live-in chauffeur.
 The thieves made off with a diamond bracelet worth €50,000 and several hundred euros in cash.

+In 2023, Breton purchased Gargilesse Castle in Gargilesse-Dampierre from a local painter, Annick Thévenin, who had bought the castle in 1998 to use as an art gallery.
+Breton is not planning to live there and intends to keep it as a cultural space.